 Explosion at historic Texas hotel injures 21 and scatters debris in downtown Fort Worth

-Authorities did not indicate anyone was missing but fire officials said late Monday that they would continue searching the building.

-More than two dozen rooms were occupied at the Sandman Signature Hotel at the time, officials said.
-Authorities said they believe a gas leak caused the explosion — which happened in the middle of the afternoon at the start of the workweek — and said the hotel had been undergoing construction.

 “There was debris.
 There was insulation.
-There was office furniture,” Charlie Collier, 31, told The Associated Press.
-He was working nearby when he said he saw a large flash and what sounded like thunder.
+There was office furniture,” said Charlie Collier, a 31-year-old who was was working nearby when he said he saw a large flash and what sounded like thunder.

 “Everything that was in the first couple floors of the building was blown out all over the street,” he said.

-The Sandman Signature Hotel is in a busy area of downtown about one block from the Fort Worth Convention Center.
-Footage from news helicopters showed firefighters picking their way through the piles of drywall, shattered glass and mangled metal that coated the street outside the hotel.
-Authorities urged people to avoid the area.
+The hotel is in a busy area of downtown about a block from the Fort Worth Convention Center.
+Footage from news helicopters showed firefighters picking their way through the piles of drywall, shattered glass and mangled metal that lay scattered across the street and over parked vehicles.
+There were gaping holes visible in the ground.

-Craig Trojacek, a spokesman for the Fort Worth Fire Department, said a restaurant in the building had been under construction but said it was not definitive that is where the blast occurred.
+Craig Trojacek, a fire department spokesman, said a restaurant in the building had been under construction but that it hasn’t been determined that the blast occurred there.
+Authorities have not specified the cause of the suspected gas leak.

-Rebecca Martinez was among those in nearby buildings who recalled hearing a loud crack and seeing a wall of dust and debris sweep through the city streets.
-Stepping outside to see what happened, she came upon a man and a woman leaned up against a fire hydrant.
+Rebecca Martinez was in a nearby building Monday when she recalled hearing a loud crack and seeing a wall of dust and debris sweep through the streets.
+Stepping outside, she came upon a man and woman leaning against a fire hydrant.

 “The man was all bloody, his face was all bloody,” Martinez said.
 “Then I started smelling natural gas, real intense and I thought, ‘I might need to get away from here.’”